muschellij2/open_source_wearables/README.md

-Use of Wearable and Implantable Devices in Health Research conference](https://workshops.birs.ca/events/20w5109/schedule), organized by Ashkan Ertefaie and chaired by Ciprian Crainiceanu and the following team members regarding software.s
+Use of Wearable and Implantable Devices in Health Research conference](https://workshops.birs.ca/events/20w5109/schedule), organized by Ashkan Ertefaie and chaired by Ciprian Crainiceanu and the following team members regarding software.

 # Team Members: